networknt/light-rfcs/light-4j/0005-centralized-control-config.md

     Please define `true` or `false` for `enable_centralized_management` in commend line in order to enable this enhancement.
 The default status is `true` without setting.

+  * Unique key

+    In order to let centralized management work properly. each key can only appear once in one config file.

 ### Motivation